Process name "WindowServer"Would make us think of"Windows Server", But it has nothing to do with Windows by Microsoft.

 Apparently, the process WindowServer it starts to consume sometimes a lot of RAM and CPU resources, which automatically leads to lowering system performance.
 Applications begin to jam, finder windows open hard, screensaver starts jerking, and access to system settings is delayed.

 The WindowServer process belongs to the macOS operating system (system process) and deals with all the visual side on desktop, Dock Bar si Menu Bar.
 This process makes management between the visual side (what the user sees) and the hardware side.
-All folders si files who are on desktop, the effects of transparency sale Dock si Menu Bar are WindowServer administration.
+All folders si files who are on desktop, the effects of transparency but by Dock si Menu Bar are WindowServer administration.

 How can we make WindowServer no longer consuming much memory and CPU